BLOGCity Guides

 Best Experience - RCD Espanyol

-Not only will tickets be cheaper but you'll also get more bang for your buck with where you can sit.
+Not only will tickets be cheaper, but you'll also get more bang for your buck with where you can sit.
 What's more, the atmosphere at this stadium is surreal.
-The fans are beyond passionate about their team and you can feel the atmosphere from the second you get off the train.
+The fans are beyond passionate about their team, and you can feel the atmosphere from the second you get off the train.

 Football is an integral part of European culture.
-So if you're in Europe, checking out a game and immersing yourself in the passion is a must.
+So, if you're in Europe, checking out a game and immersing yourself in the passion is a must.

 I highly recommend checking out a game here and supporting the smaller team in Barcelona.

-Best Meal - La Flauta
+Best Meal: La Flauta

 Oops.

-Best Value Meal - Bo de Be
+Best Value Meal: Bo de Be

-You can regularly find a line stretching down the block at this place.
-Stop by early, and enjoy the best 6 Euro meal in Barcelona.
+Located right on the edge of the Gothic Quarter and across the street from the beach, this hole-in-the-wall is one of the best-valued meals in the city.
+You will regularly find a line stretching down the block at this place.
+Stop by early and enjoy the best 6-euro meal in Barcelona.

 Must See in Barcelona